isomerpages/imda-sgdigitaloffice/_programmes/1b-faq.md

 IMDA is the organiser of the Lucky Draw.
 IMDA’s office is located at 10 Pasir Panjang Road #03-01 Mapletree Business City Singapore 117438.

 **Where can I get more information about the Lucky Draw?**
-You can visit our website at [go.gov.sg/scanpaywin](https://go.gov.sg/scanpaywin) for the full Terms & Conditions or call IMDA/SDO at 6377 3800 for further assistance.
+For the full terms and conditions, please view the Terms & Conditions page, or visit [www.sdo.gov.sg/contact-us/](https://www.sdo.gov.sg/contact-us/) for further assistance.